Edvard Mirzoyan: Biography

 Mirzoyan first enrolled in music at the Yerevan Music School named after A. Spendiarov.
 He would later graduate from the Komitas State Conservatory in 1941 having studied under the Armenian composers Sargis Barkhudaryan and Vardges Talyan (the symphonic poem “Loretsi Sako” forming his graduate thesis work).
 He would soon be conscripted into the Red Army in 1942, and it is here where he would compose many patriotic and war-related songs.

 In 1948, Mirzoyan would begin professorship at Yerevan Conservatory (a.k.a.
 Komitas State Conservatory of Yerevan), and would become the department head of composition in 1965.
 In 1952, he would also begin teaching at the R. O. Melikyan Musical College (now the Yerevan State Musical College after Romanos Melikyan).

 In the late 1950s, he was elected president of the Armenian Composers’ Union, a position he held until 1991.
 He also served as the president of the Peace Foundation of Armenia.
 While president of the Composers' Union, Mirzoyan drove the development and construction of the Composers’ Union Resort in Dilijan, which now bears his name.
 The resort went on to be one of the most well-known cultural hubs of the Soviet Union.

 Family

-Mirzoyan's mother and father was Colonial Semyon Alikhanov and Lusya B. Pershangova respectfully.
-His mother was an actress of the Sundukyan Theater and had trained at Yerevan Conservatory in classical singing, although did not choose to pursue a career.
+Mirzoyan's mother and father was Colonial Semyon Alikhanov and Lusya B. Pershangova.
+His mother was an actress of the Sundukyan Theater and had trained at Yerevan Conservatory in classical singing, although she did not choose to pursue a career.

 He would be married to Elena (Heghine) Mamikonovna for 50 years.
-He is survived by his two children, Zara and Arshak Mirzoyan.